Linaro/lava/doc/v2/lava-scheduler-device-dictionary.rst

 compulsory is **extends** which links this device dictionary to a specific device type template.

-Dictionary elements are shown in three blocks; commands, vland and others.
+Dictionary elements are shown in three blocks: commands, vland and others.

 Commands
 ********